Ekopalypse/NppLspClient/tips.md

 Use the binary from https://releases.hashicorp.com/terraform-ls/

 ### Notes

 Terraform/HCL isn't an officially supported language, so you need to add it as a user defined language with name 'terraform'.
 One example how to do that could be found on [Notepad++ forum](https://community.notepad-plus-plus.org/topic/20295/terraform-hcl-syntax-highlighting-support/14).

+Terraform-ls has a bug [#791](https://github.com/hashicorp/terraform-ls/issues/791) that prevents it from exiting when receiving a SIGTERM signal from NppLspClient plugin.
+You may need to kill server manually to avoid memory leaks.

 ### Configuration
 ```toml